 invoke a command in the host operating system

-The function system passes command to the host operating system which performs the appropriate function.
+The function ssystem passes command to the host operating system which performs the appropriate function.

 ssystem returns a 2 element list.
-The first element is the return status of the command performed, which is operating system dependent, but usually 0 indicates success and any other value indicates failure.
+The first element is the return code of the command, which is operating system dependent, but usually 0 indicates success and any other value indicates failure.
 This return code is the same as would be generated by system.
 The second element is the result of the command, in a Maple string.

 To disable system calls, the -z option can be used when launching Maple.
 For more details see maple.

-The system command is thread-safe as of Maple 15.
+The ssystem command is thread-safe as of Maple 15.

 For more information on thread safety, see index/threadsafe.